s-will/Infrared/README.md

 ## Disclaimer and license

 Infrared is free software.
 It was part of project [RNARedPrint](https://github.com/yannponty/RNARedPrint), then separated as a stand alone project.
-Note that the system is still in an early stage of development and is likely to still undergo significant changes.
+Note that the system is in active development and is likely to still undergo significant changes.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU